-As of June 30, 2023 and December 31, 2022, there wereno amounts outstanding under the current or previous AHL credit facilities and Athene was in compliance with all financial covenants under the facilities.
+As of September 30, 2023 and December 31, 2022, there wereno amounts outstanding under the current or previous AHL credit facilities and Athene was in compliance with all financial covenants under the facilities.

 AHL Liquidity Facility-On June 30, 2023, AHL and ALRe entered into a new revolving credit agreement with a syndicate of banks and Wells Fargo Bank, National Association, as administrative agent, ("AHL liquidity facility"), which replaced Athene's previous revolving credit agreement dated as of July 1, 2022.
 The previous credit agreement, and the commitments under it, expired on June 30, 2023.
 The AHL liquidity facility is unsecured and has a commitment termination date of June 28, 2024, subject to any extensions of additional 364-day periods with consent of extending lenders and/or "term-out" of outstanding loans (by which, at Athene's election, the outstanding loans may be converted to term loans which shall have a maturity of up to one year after the original maturity date), in each case in accordance with the terms of the AHL liquidity facility.
-In connection with the AHL liquidity facility, ALRe guaranteed all of the obligations of AHL under the AHL liquidity facility and the related loan documents.
+In connection with the AHL liquidity facility and the related loan documents.
 The AHL liquidity facility will be used for liquidity and working capital needs to meet short-term cash flow and investment timing differences.
 The borrowing capacity under the AHL liquidity facility is \$2.6 billion, subject to being increased up to \$3.1 billion in total on the terms described in the AHL liquidity facility.
 The AHL liquidity facility contains various standard covenants with which Athene must comply, including the following: